 Anne D. Williams Jigsaw Puzzle Collection, 1766–2014

 As the nation’s foremost expert on jigsaw puzzles and jigsaw history, collector Anne Williams authored the definitive books on the subject and amassed examples of puzzles produced by virtually every American manufacturer and many from other countries.
-The collection includes more than 7,000 puzzles, including one cut in 1766 by Englishman John Spilsbury, believed to be the first person to cut puzzle maps for teaching geography, and encompasses both the first mass wave of puzzle popularity in the 1910s and the second and bigger jigsaw craze in 1932 and 1933.
+The collection includes more than 8,000 puzzles, including one cut in 1766 by Englishman John Spilsbury, believed to be the first person to cut puzzle maps for teaching geography, and encompasses both the first mass wave of puzzle popularity in the 1910s and the second and bigger jigsaw craze in 1932 and 1933.
 Other noteworthy puzzles come from such companies as Pastime, Par, and Stave.
-In addition to puzzles from mainstream manufacturers, the collection also includes examples from home cutters and presents a broad view of American popular culture reflected in an object of play enjoyed by both children and adults.
+In addition to puzzles from mainstream manufacturers, the collection also features examples from home cutters and presents a broad view of American popular culture.